-Building plans are not just about design, but are vital for Council consent.
+Building plans aren't just about design, but are vital for Council consent.

 Do I need an architect, architectural designer or a draughtsperson?

-Architects and designers hold differing qualifications with varying levels of skill and ability.
+Architects and designers hold different qualifications with various levels of skill and ability.
 Consider how complex your job will be and how much help you need with design decisions.
 If your project is residential and contains restricted building work, you’ll need a licensed building practitioner (LBP) to do or supervise the design work.
-Fire safety design in small to medium-sized apartment buildings and co-joined minor dwellings are also required to be drawn by an LBP.
+Fire safety design in small to medium-sized apartment buildings and co-joined minor dwellings also need to be drawn by an LBP.

 An architect is competent in the design and coordination of all building elements, services and site works, as well as the management of each stage of the building process, from concept to completion.

-They will likely have an architectural degree and to practice, they must hold a practising certificate issued by the New Zealand Registered Architects Board (NZRAB).
+They likely have an architectural degree and must hold a practising certificate issued by the New Zealand Registered Architects Board (NZRAB).
 Members of the NZRAB are automatically considered LBPs in the design class.
 Many architects also belong to the New Zealand Institute of Architects (NZIA).

 An architectural designer specialises in building design and construction, from conception to final certification.

-They will probably have studied at a tertiary institution, and are specifically trained in the technical aspects of design.
-They should also be familiar with all Building Code and local council requirements, such as building and resource consents.
-They may not necessarily be an LBP, so you’ll need to check.
+They probably studied at a tertiary institution, and are specifically trained in the technical aspects of design.
+They should also be familiar with Building Code and local council requirements, such as building and resource consents.
+An architectural designer may not necessarily be an LBP, so you’ll need to check.
 Many architectural designers are represented by Architectural Designers New Zealand (ADNZ).

-Use an architectural designer for renovation additions and minor dwellings as well as work that includes the addition of windows or doors, a new bathroom, decks over 1.5m, additional rooms garages, and sleep outs.
+Use an architectural designer for renovation additions and minor dwellings, and work that includes adding windows or doors, a new bathroom, decks over 1.5m, or additional rooms, garages, and sleep outs.

 An architectural draughtsperson can draw up plans and instructions from your basic ideas to give to your builder or other tradesperson.